The Dirty Dozen Bad Garden Bugs

 2. Corn Earworms

-The small, white moth eggs that produce the corn earworm are often deposited directly on the silks of corn ears or the foliage of tomatoes, allowing the newly hatched caterpillars to burrow immediately through the silks and into the tops of the ears (often leaving a telltale hole).
-Handpick these nasty garden bugs off your plants.
+he small, white moth eggs that give rise to corn earworms are often laid directly on the silks of corn ears or on the leaves of tomato plants.
+This allows the newly hatched caterpillars to burrow immediately through the silks and into the tops of the ears, often leaving a noticeable hole.

 Handpick these nasty garden bugs off your plants.